mfenner/mfenner.github.io/_posts/2013-06-19-citations-in-scholarly-markdown.md

 category:
 tags: [markdown, citation, crossref]
 ---
-In the comments on [Monday's blog post][1] about the Markdown for Science workshop, [Carl Boettiger][2] had some good arguments against the proposal for how to do [citations][3] that we came up with during the workshop.
+In the comments on Monday's blog post[^1] about the Markdown for Science workshop, Carl Boettiger[^2] had some good arguments against the proposal for how to do citations[^3] that we came up with during the workshop.
 As this is a complex topic, I decided to write this blog post.

 Citations of the scholarly literature are an essential part of scholarly texts and therefore have to be supported by scholarly markdown.
-Both the [Pandoc][4] and [Multimarkdown][5] flavors of markdown support citations, using a bibtex file that contains citations, placeholders for citekeys – ```[@smith04]``` for Pandoc and ```[#smith04]``` for Multimarkdown – and the [Citation Style Language][6] for citation formatting (Pandoc).
+Both the Pandoc[^4] and Multimarkdown[^5] flavors of markdown support citations, using a bibtex file that contains citations, placeholders for citekeys – ```[@smith04]``` for Pandoc and ```[#smith04]``` for Multimarkdown – and the [Citation Style Language][6] for citation formatting (Pandoc).
 A very reasonable approach would therefore be to use this functionality, with a preference for Pandoc because of the Citation Style Language support.
 All reference managers can export to the bibtex format, and some of them (e.g. [Papers][7]) make it very easy to copy and paste citekeys.

 Ten days after the workshop I'm not so sure anymore this is the best approach.
 For four reasons: